sermas-eu/sermas-eu.github.io/docs/getting-started.md

 - [Docker](https://docs.docker.com/engine/install/)
 - [Docker compose](https://docs.docker.com/compose/install/)

+**NOTE** The guide assume a Linux Ubuntu/Debian environment.
+WSL has also been reported to work.

 ## Running the Toolkit API

 Obtain a copy of the SERMAS Toolkit API deployment files